adamterlson/react-redux-hooks/README.md

 }
 ```

 And then consume it out of context.
 API usage identical to that of React's `useReducer` hook, but instead leverages an entire store.
-Include an initial getter to react to a particular piece of state.
+Include an initial getter to react to a particular piece of state, rather than re-rendering any time the entire redux store changes.

 ```javascript
 import { useRedux } from 'react-redux-hooks'